AIT-Lablink/lablink-core-java/docs/index.rst

 *******************************************************************
-Documentation of the AIT Lablink core library (Java implementation)
+Documentation of the AIT Lablink Core library (Java implementation)
 *******************************************************************

 .. meta::